Node 26 – Ethical Redlines: Where the System Will Not Bend

 - and Simmes feel suitable for serious contexts

-People don’t feel policed by this module.
+People don’t feel policed by this Node.
 They feel protected by it.

 As Simmes evolved, it became clear that flexibility without boundaries was a risk.
 I wanted a system that didn’t have to hesitate or second-guess when it came to safety and responsibility.